docQodly/docs/docs/studio/roles/dataClassPermissions.md

 ---
 id: dataClassPermissions
 title: DataClass Permissions
-hide_title: true
 ---

 <br/>

-With the presence of the `Guest` privilege, unconnected users access non-restricted resources such as package details, related information, and destinations.
-This controlled exploration aids informed travel decisions.
+With the presence of the `Guest` privilege, users with no role affected access non-restricted resources such as package details, related information, and destinations.

 However, refining this privilege's scope involves Dataclasses permissions.
-Even booking mandates connection first, enhancing identification and security.
+Agents whose sessions haven't been verified should encounter an error, prompting them to contact their admin to finalize the setup of their account before proceeding with client bookings.

 ---
 ## Understanding DataClass Permissions